A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Backbones and Reduction to Vertebrate Pairs

 \subsection{Obtaining a Vertebrate Pair via Recursive Calls}

 We now prove the main result of Section~\ref{sec:reducetovertebrate}.
-Recall the notation $\lb_\cI(\bar B)$ introduced in \eqref{eq:lb-B} on page~\pageref{eq:lb-B}. \begin{theorem} Let $\cA$ be a polynomial-time algorithm that, given a vertebrate pair $(\cI', B)$ on vertex set $V'$, returns a tour of $\cI'$ with weight at most
+Recall the notation $\lb_\cI(\bar B)$ introduced in \eqref{eq:lb-B} on page~\pageref{eq:lb-B}. \begin{theorem} Let $\cA$ be a polynomial-time algorithm that, given a vertebrate pair $(\cI', B)$, returns a tour of $\cI'$ with weight at most

 for some $\kappa, \eta \ge 0$.
-Then there is a polynomial-time $\rho$-approximation algorithm for ATSP for irreducible instances, where
+Then there is a polynomial-time $\rho$-approximation algorithm (with respect to the Held--Karp relaxation) for ATSP for irreducible instances, where

 \end{theorem} The essence of the theorem is that if we have an algorithm for vertebrate pairs where the approximation factor is bounded by a constant factor of the value of the instance and the weight of the backbone, then this translates to a constant-factor approximation for ATSP in arbitrary irreducible instances (with no backbone given).
 The proof of this theorem is somewhat similar to that of Theorem~\ref{thm:reduction_to_irreducible}, in that the algorithm presented here will call itself recursively on smaller instances, as well as invoking the black-box algorithm $\cA$ (once per recursive call).
 The complicated dependence on the parameters is due to the recursive arguments.
 We will optimize the parameters $\kappa$ and $\eta$ in Section~\ref{sec:completepuzzle}.